jhutchings1/itmat-broker/README.md

 ### Start the project

 Building the library is easy.
 First run `yarn install && yarn start`, to build the application.
-The current application is built ontop of a system called ICL-ITMAT-Broker comprised of multiple components including :
+The current application is built ontop of a system Imperial College London's Data Science Institute called [ITMAT Broker](https://github.com/dsi-icl/itmat-broker) comprised of multiple components including :

 - itmat-commons
 - itmat-interface